Richard Burton: Declining health and death

-Burton died from intracerebral haemorrhage on 5 August 1984 at his home in Céligny, Switzerland, at the age of 58.
+Burton died from intracerebral haemorrhage at his home in Céligny, Switzerland, on 5 August 1984, aged 58.
 Although his death was sudden, his health had been declining for several years, and he suffered from constant and severe neck pain.
 As early as March 1970, he had been warned that his liver was enlarged, and he was diagnosed with cirrhosis and kidney disease in April 1981.

-Burton was buried at the Old Cemetery ("Vieux Cimetière") of Céligny with a copy of Dylan Thomas's poems.
+Burton was buried at the Old Cemetery (Vieux Cimetière) of Céligny with a copy of Dylan Thomas's poems.

 Burton left an estate worth US$4.58 million.
-The bulk of his estate consisted of real estate, investments in three countries and works of art.
-Most of his estate was bequeathed to his widow.
+The bulk of his estate consisted of real estate, investments in three countries, and works of art.
+Most of his estate was bequeathed to his widow, Sally Hay.

 Acting credits and accolades

 Burton received numerous accolades including a British Academy Film Award, two Golden Globe Awards, a Grammy Award, and two Tony Awards (including a Special Tony Award) as well as nominations for a Primetime Emmy Award.
 For his contributions to cinema, Burton was inducted posthumously into the Hollywood Walk of Fame in 2013 with a motion pictures star located at 6336 Hollywood Boulevard.
 For his contributions to theatre, Burton was inducted into the Theatre Hall of Fame.

 Despite seven Academy Award nominations Burton failed to win an Oscar.

-Over his distinguished career he has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:
+Over his distinguished career he has been recognised by the Academy of Motion Picture Arts and Sciences for the following performances: